lokune/microservice-core/README.md

 * `core-csv`

     * This module is for parsing csv files from the ground up.
 It's powered by [Univocity Parsers, the best & fastest CSV parser](https://github.com/uniVocity/univocity-parsers)
-    * This modules handles the BOM character and special character escaping.
+    * This module handles the BOM character and special character escaping.
 These issues are really annoying when dealing with CSV files.

 N/B: To get a deeper understanding of how any module works, look at it's tests.